jstirnaman/dockerhub-docs/influxdb/content.md

 After the container starts, visit [http://localhost:8086](http://localhost:8086) in your browser to view the UI.

-For detailed instructions on using Docker Compose with InfluxDB v2, see the [Docker Compose installation guide](https://docs.influxdata.com/influxdb/v2/install/use-docker-compose/).
+For detailed instructions, see the [InfluxDB v2 Docker Compose documentation](https://docs.influxdata.com/influxdb/v2/install/use-docker-compose/).

-## InfluxDB v1
+For more information about `DOCKER_INFLUXDB_INIT_*` environment variables, see the [InfluxDB v2 upgrade documentation](https://docs.influxdata.com/influxdb/v2/install/upgrade/v1-to-v2/docker/).

-### How to use the InfluxDB v1 Docker image
+## How to use the InfluxDB v1 Docker image

-Use the official [InfluxDB v1 Docker image](https://hub.docker.com/_/influxdb) to start a basic instance for development or testing:
+_InfluxDB v2 is an earlier version of InfluxDB OSS.
+InfluxDB 3 Core is the latest stable version._

+Run [InfluxDB v1](https://docs.influxdata.com/influxdb/v1/) using the Docker CLI:

 ```bash
 docker run -d -p 8086:8086